Jmatt6836/homelab-portfolio/windows-server/README.md

 - Group Policy Object (GPO) creation and configuration
 - Password policy implementation
 - Login banner and security messaging via GPO
+- DNS server configuration and verification
+- DHCP scope creation and option configuration
+- Static IP assignment on Windows Server
+- Linux-Windows domain integration (realm/sssd/Kerberos)
+- Cross-platform Active Directory authentication
-- PowerShell for AD verification
+- PowerShell for AD and network verification
-- VirtualBox VM configuration for Windows environments
+- VirtualBox internal network configuration

 ## What I Learned
 Setting up Active Directory from scratch gave me a deep appreciation for how enterprise identity management actually works.
 Every corporate network I'll ever support will have AD at its core — understanding how domains, OUs, users, and groups relate to each other is foundational knowledge for any IT support or sysadmin role.

-Configuring Group Policy was particularly valuable because it connected directly to my Security+ knowledge around access control and security policy enforcement.
+Configuring Group Policy connected directly to my Security+ knowledge around access control and security policy enforcement.
 The password policy settings I configured — complexity requirements, history enforcement, maximum age — are real industry standards that organizations use to comply with security frameworks like NIST and CIS benchmarks.

-The login banner GPO was a small but meaningful detail — in a real environment this is a legal requirement in many organizations, notifying users that activity is monitored before they authenticate.
-Knowing why these policies exist, not just how to configure them, is what separates someone who understands security from someone who just follows instructions.
+DNS and DHCP configuration showed me how the two services work together in an enterprise environment — DHCP hands out IP addresses and tells clients where the DNS server is, DNS resolves hostnames to IPs, and Active Directory relies on both to function.
+Seeing all three services working together made the relationship between them click in a way that studying for certs alone never did.
+Joining Ubuntu Server to the Windows domain was the most technically challenging and rewarding part of this project.
+Getting a Linux machine to authenticate against Windows Active Directory requires understanding Kerberos, SSSD, realm discovery, and cross-platform networking simultaneously.
+The fact that Ubuntu could query AD group memberships — showing domain admins, schema admins, and enterprise admins — confirmed that the integration was complete and working at a production level.
+This is the kind of hybrid environment skill that employers in enterprise IT look for and rarely find in entry-level candidates.

 ## Next Steps
-- Configure DNS zones and records
+- Configure pfSense firewall between VMs
-- Set up DHCP scope for the lab network
-- Join Ubuntu Server VM to the lab.local domain
-- Install Wazuh SIEM agent to collect Windows event logs
+- Install Wazuh SIEM agents on both VMs for centralized logging
+- Deploy AWS cloud infrastructure project Sonnet 4.6